zazuko/knowledge-graph-forum/README.md

 ## 2024 Sessions

-Our event is over, we will update this document with slides & videos for the presentations.
+Our event has concluded.
+We will update this document with slides and videos of the presentations.

 | Topic                                                        | Speaker                                                      | Organization                                                 | Slides                                                       |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |